Are You and Your Partner Preparing for a Lifelong Commitment?

 Nothing is really wrong in our relationship.
 Why should we go to therapy?

 You can lay the foundation for a loving, supportive marriage.
-If you are ready to create a lasting bond, I invite you to call 561-441-9933 for a free phone consultation.
-I am happy to answer any questions you have about premarital counseling and my practice.
+If you are ready to create a lasting bond, you are invited to call Rebecca Klasfeld at 561-441-9933 for a free phone consultation.
+She will be happy to answer any questions you have about premarital counseling and her practice.